-Whenever you participate in National Prevention Week, you join the nationwide effort to prevent substance use and promote mental health.
+When you participate in National Prevention Week, you join the nationwide effort to prevent substance misuse and promote mental health.
 Show others that prevention works, all while supporting the health and well-being of your community.
 No matter how you choose to participate, what matters most is that you DO participate!

 Organizations and individuals can participate in National Prevention Week in a few different ways.
 See below for some ideas about how to get involved.

-During National Prevention Week, thousands of organizations and individuals across the country host health fairs, block parties, educational assemblies, town hall meetings, memorial walks, social media campaigns, outdoor events, and more.
-These community events help raise awareness about the importance of preventing substance use and promoting mental health in a fun and engaging way.
-Learn more about hosting an event.
+During National Prevention Week and year-round, thousands of organizations and individuals across the country host health fairs, block parties, educational assemblies, town hall meetings, memorial walks, social media campaigns, outdoor events, and more.
+These community events help raise awareness about the importance of preventing substance misuse and promoting mental health in a fun and engaging way.

 The National Prevention Week Toolkit can help you host a successful event that connects your community’s efforts to the national observance.
 The Toolkit has tips on choosing an event topic, hosting logistics, partnership ideas, promotional strategies, and more.
 Download the Toolkit.

 Stay up-to-date about the latest news, events, and resources by signing up to our email list.